This World's Joy: a Modern English Translation by Michael R. Burch

 For now my sighs are fraught

-when it enters my thought:
+whenever it enters my thought:

 regarding this world's joy,

-how it all comes to naught.
+how everything comes to naught.

 Translator's Note: I have elected to translate only the first stanza because I